 Or, if we suspect that your bad breath is due to a systemic problem such as an infection or underlying condition, then we may recommend that you visit your family physician.

 I want my front teeth to look better, but I don't want to wear braces.
 What can you do to help?

 Dr. Danice Nelsen Couch can help improve the look of your front teeth in a number of ways that don’t involve braces.
 For slightly crooked or unevenly worn teeth, she can use a bit of direct bonding or porcelain veneers to give you that bright, uniform look you desire.
 Or, she’s also able to offer Invisalign, an orthodontic treatment that uses clear aligners as oppose to brackets and wires to straighten the teeth.
 To figure out which option would be best for you, just give our office a call.

 My spouse snores and keeps me up all night.
 I've heard that a dentist might be able to prescribe an appliance that prevents snoring.
 Is this true?

 Snoring can be rough on any relationship!
-It can be caused by a number of factors, so we encourage you to have your spouse come see Dr. Weygandt for a consultation so we can figure out what is making them snore.
+It can be caused by a number of factors, so we encourage you to have your spouse come see Dr. Danice for a consultation so we can figure out what is making them snore.
 In some cases, snoring is actually a sign that a person is suffering from sleep apnea, which is a very serious disorder that can endanger their overall health.
 Or, they may simply have enlarged anatomical structures in their mouth (such as their tonsils, adenoids, or uvula) that vibrate as air rushes past them.
-Dr. Weygandt can address either problem by prescribing the use of a special appliance called a “Somnodent®.”
+Dr. Danice can address either problem by prescribing the use of a special appliance called a “Somnodent®.”
 This gently holds the mouth and throat in an open position while a person sleeps, and this will help prevent snoring from the very first night.